barkow96/ai-mcp/README.md

 ## Using the Client

-When the client starts you’ll see a menu with four options:
+When the client starts you'll see a menu with four options:

 - **Tools**
   - Select a tool to run.
-You’ll be prompted for its arguments.
+You'll be prompted for its arguments.
   - Provided tools:
     - `create-user`: Enter `name`, `email`, `address`, `phone` to create a user.
-    - `create-random-user`: The server requests a sampled user from the client’s LLM, then saves it.
+    - `create-random-user`: The server requests a sampled user from the client's LLM, then saves it.

 - **Resources**
   - Browse server resources.
 If a resource has path parameters (e.g., `{userId}`), the client will prompt you for values.